paperwm/gnome-shell-mode/README.md

 NOTE: For older gnome versions this is not needed.
 But it is required for at least Gnome 43.

-This is only required the very first time you use the gnome-shell-mode, because we install a gnome extensions (called gnome-shell-mode) that is required to provide the functionality of gnome-shell-mode.
+This is required because we install a gnome extensions (called gnome-shell-mode) that is required to provide the functionality of gnome-shell-mode.

-The first time you use gnome-shell-mode you need to enable `unsafe_mode` in the gnome-shell.
+You need to enable `unsafe_mode` in the gnome-shell.
 You can do this by executing the following in LookingGlass (i.e. hit <kbd>Alt+F2</kbd>, type `lg` and <kbd>Enter</kbd>):

 ``` javascript
 global.context.unsafe_mode = true